AJamesPhillips/anot8/README.md

 http://localhost:5003/r/-1.1/-1?relative_file_path=example_pdfs/visible_directory/example_2.pdf

+#### Local vault id versus anot8 vault id

+Additionally when you first set up a vault of PDFs to annotate, the vault will not have yet been assigned an anot8.org vault id.
+So you access your vault through the `local_vault_id` you specify in the json files in the /config directory.
+For the "local_vault_template" vault the local_vault_id is "demo".
+So the example PDFs in this repo can be accessed using: http://localhost:5003/r/-1.demo/1

 ### Priority labels

 When annotating specific pieces of data it's helpful to prioritise certain labels to the top of the labels list.
 This can be done using:

     localStorage.setItem("priority_labels", JSON.stringify(["label one"]))

 ### Hiding common label roots